Southend United F.C.: Early 21st century

-2009–10 financial difficulties
+2010s

 During the 2009–10 season, Southend faced two winding-up orders from HM Revenue and Customs over unpaid tax bills.
 In February 2010 Southend players were not paid, the Professional Footballers Association had to pay the players, and the club were placed under a transfer embargo until they paid the money back.
 In March 2010 Southend were given a 35-day extension to pay the unpaid bill or face administration, and further seven day extension in April 2010.
 On 20 April 2010 the bill was paid, and in August 2010 all actions against Southend United were dropped and an agreement was reached with HMRC.

-2011–2019

 On 5 July 2010 former Sheffield Wednesday and Plymouth Argyle manager, Paul Sturrock was announced as the new manager.
 Sturrock led Southend to a 13th place in his first season, but the club mounted a more serious challenge the following season, spending 11 weeks at the top of League Two before a decline in form meant the team had to enter the play-offs.
 Southend lost the play off semi-final against Crewe Alexandra 3–2 on aggregate.

 A transfer embargo at the start of the 2012–13 season saw the club start its campaign with a depleted squad.
 However, a successful loan signing - Britt Assombalonga from Watford - helped Southend to a run of 14 games unbeaten which saw them reach 4th in the table.
 League form dipped in early 2013, but the club reached its first Wembley cup final in the Football League Trophy.
-Paul Sturrock was sacked two weeks before the cup final but was controversially asked to manage the team for the final.
-Sturrock refused and watched the game from the stand.
-The Blues took a record 33,000 fans to the match, but lost 2–0 to Crewe Alexandra.
+Paul Sturrock was sacked two weeks before the cup final.
+Nevertheless, the Blues took 33,000 fans to the match, but lost 2–0 to Crewe Alexandra.

-Phil Brown was brought in as Sturrock's successor but picked up just one win in his eight games in charge as Southend finished the season in 11th position, with only six league wins at Roots Hall all season.
+Phil Brown was brought in as Sturrock's successor.
 In 2015 Brown led the team, via a play-off final against Wycombe Wanderers (decided 7–6 on penalties), into League One.
-At the end of the 2016–2017 season, the club missed the play-offs for the Championship by only one point.
-The following season, Southend finished 10th, but slipped to 19th at the end of the 2018–2019 season, avoiding relegation on goal difference having finished equal on 50 points with relegated Plymouth Argyle.
+At the end of the 2016–17 season, the club missed the play-offs in League One by one point.
+The following season, Southend finished 10th, but slipped to 19th at the end of the 2018–19 season, avoiding relegation on goal difference.

-2019–present

 On 22 October 2019, Sol Campbell was appointed manager of Southend.
-Campbell took charge for his first game — a 3–1 home defeat to Ipswich Town — on 25 October.